Profit-Sharing Withdrawal Calculator

 A profit-sharing plan is a retirement plan funded entirely by your employer.
-For example, if you have a 401(k) with employee contributions, it is not a profit-sharing plan.
+So, for example, if you have a 401k with employee contributions, it is not a profit-sharing plan.

 Employers set up profit-sharing plans to decide how much money they want to give each employee.
 Sometimes, businesses do not give any money for some years.
-But when they give money, the company has to plan how the money will be divided among the employees.
+But when they give money, the company has to plan how it will be divided among the employees.

-The most common way businesses determine how to share profits is using the comp-to-comp method.
+The comp-to-comp method is the most common way businesses determine how to share profits.

 - This calculation starts by figuring out the total amount of all employee compensation.

 - Then, the company divides each employee’s annual salary by that total to find what percentage of the profit-sharing plan they are entitled to.